hitfuture/Getting-Cleaning-Data-ProjectAssignment/README.md

 Getting and Cleaning Data Course Project
 ========================================

-This course project is focused on getting and tidying data.
-The data source is:
+This course project is focused on collecting, work with and cleaning data, and ultimately creating a tidy data set.
+The data source is based on a study

 1. Merge the training and the test sets to create one data set.
 2. Extract only the measurements on the mean and standard deviation for each measurement.